 Supplying Digital Files for Fine Art Digital Print

-For fine art printing onto fine art papers and fine art canvas files can be at 150 ppi at the image or reproduction size. although if your work has very fine detail or fine line work we would ask that the files are at 240 ppi at print size to err on the safe side.
-For four colour digital printing, i.e postcards, greetings cards, brochures & leaflets the files need to be at 300 ppi print size.
+For fine art printing onto fine art papers and fine art canvas files can be at 150 ppi at the image or reproduction size.
+Although if your work has very fine detail or fine line work we would ask that the files are at 240 ppi at print size to err on the safe side.
+For four colour digital printing, i.e postcards or greetings cards, the files need to be at 300 ppi at the print size.
 Please do not use image interpolation methods to achieve these sizes unless you are really confident that these do produce the quality that you want.
-We have top quality professional image interpolators here at photoArt GB plus the experience to know what will and what will not produce acceptable digital print results.
+We have top quality professional image interpolators here at photoART GB, plus the experience to know what will and what will not produce acceptable digital print results.
 Please do not hesitate to ask we are always happy to assist.

-With many years experience of image handling gained in the traditional photographic darkrooms behind them, Gary and Bob have transferred their knowledge and skills to the digital arena. photoArt GB prides itself in the level of personal friendly service provided, and we're always happy to talk through your specific requirements with you, tailoring our services to each individual clients needs.
+About UsphotoART GB was established in 2005 by Gary Jeffrey and Bob Law, the GB in photoART GB!
+With many years experience of image handling gained in the traditional photographic darkrooms behind them, Gary and Bob have transferred their knowledge and skills to the digital arena. photoART GB prides itself in the level of personal friendly service provided, and we're always happy to talk through your specific requirements with you, tailoring our services to each individual clients needs.